 The activities of the Crop Trust have been summarized on a functional basis in the Statement of Activities.
-The costs have been allocated between program direct expenses (i.e. goods or services distributed to stakeholders that fulfill the purpose or mission for which the organization exists), management and general expenses (i.e. all activities other than program expenditure which are indirectly related to the purposes for which the organization exists and necessary for its conduct).
-Fundraising expenses (i.e. services specifically related to fundraising activities) has been incorporated into management and general expenses and classified as external affairs expenses.
+The costs have been allocated between program direct expenses (i.e. goods or services distributed to and support stakeholders that fulfill the purpose or mission for which the organization exists), and management and general expenses (i.e. all activities other than program expenditure which are indirectly related to the purposes for which the organization exists and necessary for its conduct).
+External affairs and Communication expenses (i.e. activities specifically related to fundraising and communication) in the amount of USD 1,057K (2021: USD 606K) have been extracted from management and general expenses and are classified as external affairs expenses to reflect the revised structure of the Crop Trust.
 Expenses are allocated based on whether the expense is unrestricted, temporarily restricted or permanently restricted.
 Unrestricted expenses represent administrative and indirect costs not charged to projects or permanently restricted assets.
 Temporarily restricted expenses are those expenses charged as direct costs to projects.
-Permanently restricted costs are primarily amounts provided to centers to cover the routine operations of the genebanks and investment management fees.
+Permanently restricted costs are primarily amounts provided to centers to cover the routine operations of the genebanks, the Crop Trust's operational cost and investment management fees.

-Personnel expenses consist of salaries and other personnel related costs for Crop Trust staff and have been allocated on a functional basis.
+Personnel expenses consist of salaries and other personnel-related costs for Crop Trust staff and have been allocated on a functional basis.

-Expenses are recorded on an accrual basis in the Statement of Activities in the period in which the cost is incurred, except for expenses based on management estimates which is recorded at the end of the year.
+Expenses are recorded on an accrual basis in the Statement of Activities in the period in which the cost is incurred, except for expenses based on management estimates which are recorded at year-end (see note 2.15 for further information).